tferic/totemomail-api/README.md

 If the Admin REST API needs to be accessed from remote (e.g. an administrator's browser), the local firewall and zone firewall would have to allow TCP port 8444.

 ## Scripts
-These scripts are written in Python 2.* and may not run with Python 3.*.
+These scripts are written in Python 2 and may not run with Python 3.
+They were only tested running on Linux.

 ## Setting up test
 Copy the scripts to a suitable host, e.g. to the Totemomail host itself.